 Overall, Linda’s Veggie Table was an entertaining event showcasing the versatility of vegetarian food.
 With just a little creativity, you can create a host of delicious dishes from the meat-free range to stop even the hardiest of carnivores asking, “But where’s the meat?!”

 Disclaimer: I attended this event free of charge, as a guest of organiser Linda McCartney Foods.
+All opinions are my own.

 © Sarah Dean and More Than Greens, 2017.